WolfgangDrescher/humdrum-figured-bass-filter-demo/README.md

  4. Should negative value be allowed?
  5. Should there be a difference between 1 and 8 for the *Intervallsatz*?
  6. How could we calculate the difference between 2 and 9?
- 7. Negative values are not allowed in `*fb` spines since the `-` get translated into a flat accidental
+ 7. Negative values are not allowed in `**fb` spines since the `-` get translated into a flat accidental.
+Should this be implementet or does this need a new interpretation records?
  8. Add option to only calculate intervalls or figured bass on certain beats (quarter notes in 4/4, oder 1st and 4th eighth note in 6/8)
  9. How can we get this command in VHV and the Verovio JavaScript toolkit?